linkerd/linkerd/linkerd/docs/protocol-h2.md

 ### HTTP/2 Informational Request Headers

-The informational headers linkerd emits on outgoing requests.
+The informational headers Linkerd emits on outgoing requests.

 Header | Description
 ------ | -----------
-`l5d-dst-service` | The logical service name of the request as identified by linkerd.
+`l5d-dst-service` | The logical service name of the request as identified by Linkerd.
 `l5d-dst-client` | The concrete client name after delegation.
 `l5d-dst-residual` | An optional residual path remaining after delegation.
-`l5d-reqid` | A token that may be used to correlate requests in a callgraph across services and linkerd instances.
+`l5d-reqid` | A token that may be used to correlate requests in a callgraph across services and Linkerd instances.

 Applications are not required to forward these headers on downstream requests.